Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (1) In accordance with Chapter 3745-33 of the Administrative Code, an NPDES permit is required prior to the discharge of any pollutant to surface waters of the state.

-(2) General requirements for sewage sludge.
+(2) General requirements for sewage sludge and biosolids.

-(d) Biosolids may be transferred to another treatment works provided that said treatment works has an NPDES permit or a biosolids management plan for the treatment, storage, transfer, or disposal of sewage sludge or biosolids, or the beneficial use of biosolids.
+(e) Sewage sludge and biosolids may be transferred to another treatment works for treatment provided that said treatment works has an NPDES permit or a biosolids management permit for the treatment, storage, transfer, or disposal of sewage sludge or biosolids, or for the beneficial use of biosolids.
+The transferred sewage sludge shall only be accepted through the headworks of the receiving treatment works.
+Alternatively, sewage sludge may be added directly to aerobic digestion or anaerobic digestion units if the treatment works utilizes aerobic digestion or anaerobic digestion in accordance with rule 3745-40-04 of the Administrative Code.

-(e) The treatment, storage, transfer, disposal, or beneficial use of biosolids shall be done in a manner as to minimize odors.
+(f) The treatment, storage, transfer, or disposal of sewage sludge and biosolids, and the beneficial use of biosolids, shall be done in a manner as to minimize odors.

 (i) The name of the treatment works where the NTF will be accepted.